llhovind/naTE/README.md

 - Auto-save and restore open sessions on launch
 - Named workspaces ("Save Workspace As...")
 - Reconnect bar when a connection drops — resume without re-entering credentials
+- Confirm-close protection — a dialog warns before closing a window with active sessions; auto-suppressed for single-session close; configurable via **Edit → Preferences → Behavior** or a "Don't ask again" option in the dialog itself

 ### SSH
 - Authentication: password, public key, SSH agent, keyboard-interactive (MFA — Duo, YubiKey, PAM)